ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF4-v1/README.md

 ## Battery Monitoring

-The board has a builting voltage and current sensor.
+The AIO board has a builtin voltage and current sensor.
 The voltage sensor can handle up to 6S LiPo batteries.

 The correct battery setting parameters are: